Société Internationale de Chirurgie Orthopédique et de Traumatologie: Presidents of SICOT

+Educational activities

+SICOT organises a range of educational activities aimed at orthopaedic surgeons and trainees worldwide, including webinars, a face-to-face and online Diploma Examinations, virtual learning programmes and fellowships, and cadaver courses.
+The SICOT Diploma Examination is designed to assess core knowledge in trauma and orthopaedics against an international standard.

+PIONEER

+In 2020 the organisation launched the Programme of Innovative Orthopaedic Networking, e-Learning, Education and Research (PIONEER), a digital platform that offers live webinars, an online video archive and other virtual learning formats.
+Under the PIONEER umbrella, SICOT has developed structured virtual education, training and fellowship initiatives that combine online modules with opportunities for supervised clinical or surgical experience.

 Publications

+SICOT also supports education through its scientific journals, including International Orthopaedics and the open access journal SICOT-J, as well as textbooks and training manuals for orthopaedic trainees.

 International Orthopaedics

 International Orthopaedics is an official journal of SICOT.
 The Journal is published monthly by Springer Verlag, and is distributed to 50,000 surgeons in electronic format and in 3,200 printed issues for libraries and special subscribers.
 It has an impact factor of 2.7 (2022).

 SICOT-J

 SICOT-J is an official journal of SICOT founded in 2014.
 It is a peer-reviewed open access journal.
 Its focus is on clinical, basic and transnational research in the field of orthopaedics surgery and traumatology.